 A publication of the Archaeological Institute of America

-The artifacts from City Hall Park come from various contexts, some in association with architectural or burial features, some from trash deposits.
+The artifacts from New York's City Hall Park come from various contexts, some in association with architectural or burial features, some from trash deposits.

 A porcelain tea bowl